irudnyts/irudnyts.github.io/_posts/2017-10-20-Custom-set-up-of-keras-and-TensorFlow-for-R-and-Python.md

 ## 3. Bonus: Install Rodeo IDE

 I am addicted to sweet RStudio IDE.
-I had several attempts to try Python, but I was always disappointed and pissed off by ugly IDE.
+I had several attempts of trying Python, but I was always disappointed and pissed off by ugly IDE.
 Until I discovered Rodeo.
 Alright, maybe it's a bit buggy, but at least it does not look like Windows XP-ish retired lady Spyder.
 Guys, let's have a bit of a taste :innocent:

 The easiest way to install Rodeo is to download and install it from `.dmg` file.
 During the first start-up Rodeo probably will ask to install several required packages.
 Since we did not install Anaconda distribution, we need to do it manually: